+- 453. ANGLO-SAXON.
+A study of Old English Grammar with readings.
+3 credits first semester. - 454.
+CHAUCER.
+An introduction to the language and poetry of Chaucer.
+The Minor poems and the Canterbury Tales.
+3 credits second semester.

 - 461-462.
-Shakspere.
+SHAKSPERE.
 A critical and appreciative study of Shakspere as a dramatist and as a poet.
 All the plays and poems are studied, most of the plays and the sonnets intensively.
 Some acquaintance is made with Shaksperean criticism after enough of Shakspere's work has been read to make the study of it valuable.
 To know Shakspere's writings, to understand his development as a dramatist, and to develop a sense of what constitutes excellent drama and great poetry-these are the aims of this course.
 3 credits each semester. - 501.
 ELIZABETHAN NON-DRAMATIC LITERATURE.
-A course in the literature of the Renaissance in England, exclusive of the Drama: the prose of the period, both fiction and criticism, the sonnet sequences and other lyrical poetry, and the writings of Edmund Spenser.
+A course in the literature of the Renaissance in England, exclusive of the drama: the prose of the period, both fiction and criticism, the sonnet sequences and other lyrical poetry, and the writings of Edmund Spenser.
 The temper of the Elizabethan age will be studied as a necessary background to the literature which grew out of it, and Spenser as the epitome of its richness and its glory.

-502. THE AGE OF MILTON.
-A study of the Puritan Movement which dominated the life and thought of the mid-seventeenth century in England, and of Milton as its great representative.
-Puritan thought will be studied as a background for an understanding of the work of Milton and the other Puritan writers.
-Most of the time will be devoted to a study of Milton's works (early poems, Paradise Lost, Paradise Regained, Samson Agonistes, and some of the most important prose writings, both political and social), but the works of other Puritan writers, like John Bunyan, Isaak Walton, Jeremy Taylor, and Thomas Fuller, will also be read.
+3 credits first semester. - 502.
+CAVALIER AND PURITAN.
+(Formerly the AGE OF MILTON).
+A study of the literature of the seventeenth century, exclusive of the drama, from the death of Elizabeth in 1603 to the Restoration in 1660.
+First, a brief study of the transition figures: Bacon, Donne, Jenson; the Cavaliers: Herrick, Carew, Suckling, Lovelace; the metaphysical poets: Herbert, Crashaw, Vaughan; the prose writers: Browne, Burton, Walton, Taylor, Fuller, Bunyan.
+Secondly, the major part of the semester, a study of the Puritan movement which dominated the life and thought of the mid-seventeenth century, and of Milton, its great representative.
+Milton's English poetry will be read entire: the early poems, Paradise Lost, Paradise Regained, and Samson Agonistes; of the prose, the most important of the ecclesiastical, political, social and educational works will be studied.
+3 credits second semester. - 467.
+AGE OF DRYDEN.
+Using Dryden as the epitome of the period (1660-1700), the course will include the outstanding writers of the three main types of literature written at this time: poetry, drama, and essay.
+A brief study, however, will be made of Bunyan, Evelyn, Pepys, Jeremy Collier, and John Locke.
+3 credits first semester. - 468.
+AGE OF POPE.
+The temper of the eighteenth century, the political unrest, the complete triumph and nature of neo-classicism will be studied as an introduction to an intensive study and appreciation of Pope, his influence and rank as poet, critic and moralist.
+3 credits second semester. - 483.
+AGE OF JOHNSON.
+An appreciative study of the significant essays, drama, and poetry reflecting the temper of the last half of the eighteenth century.
+The development of sentimentalism, the opposition of neoclassicism, and the influence of Johnson, his quality as writer and critic and his contribution to English literature, will be constantly stressed.
+3 credits first semester.